sunilabrahamindia/sunilabraham/media/internet-users-enraged-over-us-online-spying.md

 created: 2025-12-23
 ---

-**Internet users enraged over US online spying** is a feature published by *The Times of India* on 29 June 2013, written by Maitreyee Boruah.
+**Internet Users Enraged Over US Online Spying** is a feature published by *The Times of India* on 29 June 2013, written by Maitreyee Boruah.
 The article examines Indian responses to revelations about NSA surveillance programmes exposed by Edward Snowden.
 It includes commentary from Sunil Abraham on legislative gaps in India's privacy framework and policy measures needed to protect citizens from foreign intelligence access to personal data held by internet companies.

 ## Contents